ToddG/gleam-sample-apps/README.md

 # How to configure Gleam + Lustre + Vite + Tauri apps

 * simple instructions/example in ./simple
-* fancier instructions/example in ./fancy
+* more involved example than simple in ./fancy
+* more involved example than fancy in ./fancier